umr4nlp/umr-guidelines/guidelines.md

 [Back to Table of Contents](#toc)

 #### Part 3-3-5.
 Ref
 As opposed to AMR, which uses an English-based lexical treatment of pronominal reference, UMR approaches pronominal reference and person/number marking in a cross-linguistically motivated way.
 It annotates person and number through two attributes - `:ref-person` for grammatical person information, and `:ref-number` for grammatical number marking.
 These attributes can apply to any entity concept.
-If an explicit nominal is marked for plural or dual number, for instance, the node for this entity concept can take the relevant attribute value label, as in [\[3-3-5 (1)\]](#3-3-5 (1)).
+If an explicit nominal is marked for plural or dual number, for instance, the node for this entity concept can take the relevant attribute value label, as in <a href="#3-3-5 (1)">(1)</a>.

 <span id="3-3-5 (1)" label="3-3-5 (1)">3-3-5 (1)</span>